Chaitalykundu/Web-Development/02-CSS/Important-css-functionaliry/important.md

 &nbsp;

-# We can also use the `box-shadow` property to create a any paper-like cards:
+# We can also use the `box-shadow` property to create a any paper-like cards

 ```css
 div.card {